Fire safety inspections lapsed for years at Swiss bar where 40 died in New Year's blaze

 Swiss authorities have opened a criminal investigation into the bar managers.
 The two are suspected of involuntary homicide, involuntary bodily harm and involuntarily causing a fire, according to the Valais region’s chief prosecutor.

-Regional authorities have said that safety inspections are the responsibility of the municipality.
+The regulations in Valais call for annual fire safety inspections of buildings that are “accessible to the public," and regional authorities say they are the responsibility of the municipality.
 On Tuesday, the Crans-Montana municipality said that inspections of Le Constellation that included fire safety checks had been carried out in 2016, 2018 and 2019, and that modifications had been requested — but no issues with soundproofing measures had been raised.

 The local council discovered after consulting documents after the fire that “periodic checks were not carried out between 2020 and 2025,” the head of Crans-Montana’s municipal government, Nicolas Féraud, told a news conference.